 Another way to build creativity is through daily writing.
 Writing encourages students to use their imaginations, make connections, view a problem in various ways, strategize solutions, and tell stories.
 Writing also lets students exercise agency and feel joy at creating something new.

 5. Writing encourages reflection and self-awareness.

 Writing requires students to reflect, and the metacognitive skill of thinking about thinking is an invaluable learning tool.
-When students can reflect upon what they know, don't know, and would like to learn more about, they’ll be able to consolidate information, ask the right questions, self-direct when acquiring new knowledge and take ownership over their learning.
+When students can reflect upon what they know, don't know, and would like to learn more about, they’ll be able to consolidate information, ask the right questions, self-direct when acquiring new knowledge, and take ownership over their learning.

-Writing regularly can also increase students’ self-awareness by helping them learn from their experiences.
+Writing every day can also increase students’ self-awareness by helping them learn from their experiences.
 Research suggests that becoming more self-aware can increase our confidence and encourage us to be more accepting of others.
 Confident students tend to fare better academically and socially, and strong classroom communities rely on students embracing one another’s differences.

 Think back to Imani, my student who didn’t know how to start writing.
 Now imagine her walking into her classroom knowing that she’s there to write.
 She sits down, takes out her computer, and gets to it.

 Her writing isn’t perfect, of course, but it’s improving.
 She’s learning that process is more important than perfection.
 She’s learning how to clarify her thinking and express herself effectively.
 Most importantly, her writing confidence has soared, and every day, she’s building skills that will improve her future.